saildot4k/saildot4k.github.io/docs/cc-install.md

 ## Crystal Chip 1.0 and 1.1+ install difference NOTE!

+!!! note "Crystal Chip 1.0 Install Note"

-IMPORTANT^1^: Crystal Chip 1.0 may use the same install diagrams as CC 1.1 and later HOWEVER the 1.0 does NOT use the TO (Tray Open) on v9 PS2s or later, and does NOT use the HA point for any install.
+    Crystal Chip 1.0 may use the same install diagrams as CC 1.1 and later HOWEVER the 1.0 does NOT use the TO (Tray Open) on v9 PS2s or later, and does NOT use the HA point for any install.

+    !!!
+"SD point is never used

-IMPORTANT^2^: No installs use the SD point on the Crystal Chip if it has it.
+        No installs use the SD point on the Crystal Chip if it has it.
 (1.1 and later)

-I have not uploaded the 1.0 install in the interest to keep things simpler with the above note.

 ## Phat PS2s